 What's AJATT?

-AJATT was influenced by Antimoon, another input-based language learning method.
-While Antimoon focuses on learning English, AJATT revolves around Japanese.
-Later on AJATT influenced many other language learning methods.
-This site is also heavily inspired by AJATT.
-AJATT can also be applicable for learning any language if Japanese-specific parts are replaced.
+AJATT was also influenced by Antimoon, another input-based language learning method.
+While Antimoon focuses on learning English, AJATT mostly revolves around Japanese.
+However, the principles can be adapted for learning any language by replacing the Japanese-specific elements.

 To start learning with the AJATT method, read our Table of Contents.